StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

-Some less reputable virus scanners such as BitDefender falsely report StarTools as a Trojan (due to malware that carries a similar name).
+Some less reputable virus scanners such as BitDefender, Norton and SpyBot may falsely report StarTools as a Trojan or Potentially Unwanted Program (due to malware that carries a similar name).
 Despite multiple users going through the lengths of getting StarTools white listed, the same problem pops up every 6 months or so.

 Please see this post in the forums for more information.

 Never download StarTools from anywhere else but startools.org.
 We do not allow distribution of StarTools by any other party, on-line or off-line.
 If you find a copy of StarTools not hosted on startools.org, please let us know.

 If despite the above information you feel your StarTools download does indeed contain malware, please contact us as soon as possible.

 The minimum specifications for a computer to run StarTools successfully depends mostly on the resolution the data you intend to process.

 Low resolution data sets (for example from a 1MP CCD or Webcam) may be processed successfully on a Pentium IV with 512Mb RAM.